-All the following modules were previously ungraded and therefore were not allowed to be counted toward any major.
-Effective from Semester 2, AY 2017/2018, the following regulations will apply to all students:
+The following modules were previously ungraded and therefore were not allowed to be counted toward any major or minor.
+Effective from Semester 2, AY 2017/2018, the following regulations will apply.
+Effective from Semester 2, AY 2020/2021, IRR and ILSR modules will accrue 2.5 MC.

-IRR = Independent Reading and Research (2 MC); ILSR = Independent Language Study and Research (2 MC) SPS = Special Project in Science (5 MC)
+IRR = Independent Reading and Research (2.5 MC); ILSR = Independent Language Study and Research (2.5 MC) SPS = Special Project in Science (5 MC)